Surgical Case Library

 Neuroendocrine tumors of the colon are extremely rare, originating from enterochromaffin cells, and their management is not well defined due to low case numbers.

-NET and Littoral Cell Hemangioma of the Spleen
+Metachronous presentation of NET in a splenectomized patient for Littoral Cell Hemangioma of the Spleen.

 Littoral cell hemangioma of the spleen is a very rare vascular tumor with about 150 cases reported worldwide.